rahullxsharmaa/Personal-LLM-Bot/README.md

-# 📌 Personal LLM Chat Bot
+# 📌 Rahul's Personal LLM Chat Bot

 A clean and minimal **personal AI assistant** built to answer your everyday questions quickly.
 Designed with an elegant UI, smooth user experience, and support for **Dark & Light modes**.